anuachu/Currency_converter_app/README.md

 # Currency Convertor application

-This is my frist exciting project done in the Sofware Engineering Immersive bootcamp at General Assembly.
+This is my first exciting project done in the Sofware Engineering Immersive bootcamp at General Assembly.
 This simple application is a very good example to showcase how a developer would move through obstacles and solves problems.

 ## :computer: [Click here](https://nameless-spire-56626.herokuapp.com/) to see my live project!